mph-/lcapy/doc/schematics.rst

 Node names
 ----------

-Circuit nodes are usually indentified by a number.
+Circuit nodes are usually identified by a number.
 They can be given arbitrary names provided they do not contain a period (.).
 By default, nodes with names starting with an underscore are not drawn.
 The name can contain an underscore to denote a subscript or a caret to denote a superscript.
 For example, `T_123`.

 Node names starting with a period are a short-hand notation.
 For example::